Big Ramsey Degrees in Ultraproducts of Finite Structures: Big Ramsey degrees for internal colorings: general case

 \section{Big Ramsey degrees for internal colorings: general case}

-In this section, we point out that the results from the previous section (what we call the countable case) hold more generally (what we call the case for arbitrary infinite cardinal $\kappa$.)
-Though the results from the previous section could be obtained as a special case of those in this section, we decided to give a direct exposition of the countable case for improved readability.
+We now show that the results from the previous section, let us call it the countable case, hold more generally in the case of ultraproducts over an ultrafilter on an arbitrary infinite cardinal $\kappa$.
+Although the countable case can of course be obtained as a special case of the general one, we decided to give a direct exposition of the countable case from the previous section first, to improve readability.

-In this section, we state a version of Theorem \ref{fabulous} that relies on the following new notion to replace that of $\DD$-trending:
+In the general case of Theorem \ref{fabulous} we shall rely on the following new notion to replace that of $\DD$-trending: